paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

 #### Prior Provisions
 A prior section 7432, added Pub.
 L. 102–40, title I, § 102, May 7, 1991, 105 Stat.
 189; amended Pub.
 L. 102–405, title III, § 302(c)(1), Oct.
 9, 1992, 106 Stat.
 1984; Pub.
 L. 104–262, title III, § 346, Oct.
 9, 1996, 110 Stat.
 3208, related to written agreements for special pay, prior to the general amendment of this subchapter by Pub.
 L. 108–445.

+#### Amendments
+2025—Subsec. (b)(1).
+Pub.
+L. 118–210 inserted “, podiatrist, optometrist,” after “physician”.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 118–210 applicable to any pay period of the Department of Veterans Affairs beginning on or after the date that is 180 days after Jan.
+2, 2025, see section 142(a)(5) of Pub.
+L. 118–210, set out as a note under [section 7431 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7431).

 <a id="section-7433"></a>
 ## § 7433.
 Administrative matters
-**(a) Regulations.—** The Secretary shall prescribe regulations relating to the pay of physicians, podiatrists, and dentists in the Veterans Health Administration under this subchapter.
+**(a) Regulations.—** The Secretary shall prescribe regulations relating to the pay of physicians, optometrists, podiatrists, and dentists in the Veterans Health Administration under this subchapter.

 **(b) Recommendations and Views.—** In prescribing the regulations, the Secretary shall take into account the recommendations of the Under Secretary for Health on the administration of this subchapter.
-In formulating recommendations for the purpose of this subsection, the Under Secretary shall request the views of representatives of labor organizations that are exclusive representatives of physicians, podiatrists, and dentists of the Department and the views of representatives of professional organizations of physicians, podiatrists, and dentists of the Department.
+In formulating recommendations for the purpose of this subsection, the Under Secretary shall request the views of representatives of labor organizations that are exclusive representatives of physicians, optometrists, podiatrists, and dentists of the Department and the views of representatives of professional organizations of physicians, optometrists, podiatrists, and dentists of the Department.

 ### Statutory Notes